loading...

 Objectives:

 a).
-Describe the history of safety planning.
+After completing this training, participants will be able to describe the history of safety planning.

 Target Audience: